 Write a leaflet – We are looking for volunteers to help us to write leaflets for those paths that do not already have one.
 If you are keen to help us by walking a path, taking some photographs and assessing the path so that visitors know if it is suitable for pushchairs and the less able.
 We will put your words and photos into a standard template and publish it on our website and you will be credited if you wish.
 To find out more contact the Access Team.

-ACT Argyll & the Isles Coast & Countryside Trust is still in its infancy but is looking to get projects up and running as soon as possible.
+ACT Argyll & the Isles Coast & Countryside Trust is able to support some communities to deliver projects.
 The trust aims to assist with better signage and parking facilities at the core paths and launching points and working with communities to help them to improve their local path networks and launching points.

-The Access Team has surveyed many Core Paths and can provide information on what needs to be done and how much it will cost in support of your application.
+The Access Manager can provide information on what needs to be done and how much it will cost in support of your application.
 We can also provide maps and advice on how to go about making applications so that you have the best chance of success.